rafehr/vid-disambiguation-sharedtask/README.md

+**Update (08.11.2021)**: The proceedings of the shared task workshop are now online: https://konvens.org/proceedings/2021/.

 **Update (23.08.2021)**: The program for the shared task workshop now can be found below.

 **Update (14.07.21)**: Labeled test data (test.tsv) now available!